Colorado: Demographics

 Coloradan Hispanics and Latinos (of any race and heritage) made up 20.7% of the population.
 According to the 2000 census, the largest ancestry groups in Colorado are German (22%), Mexican (18%), Irish (12%), and English (12%).
 Persons reporting German ancestry are especially numerous in the Front Range, the Rockies (west-central counties), and Eastern parts/High Plains.

 Colorado has a high proportion of Hispanic, mostly Mexican-American, citizens in Metropolitan Denver, Colorado Springs, as well as the smaller cities of Greeley and Pueblo, and elsewhere.
 Southern, Southwestern, and Southeastern Colorado have a large number of Hispanos, the descendants of the early settlers of colonial Spanish origin.
 In 1940, the U.S. Census Bureau reported Colorado's population as 8.2% Hispanic and 90.3% non-Hispanic White.
 The Hispanic population of Colorado has continued to grow quickly over the past decades.
 By 2019, Hispanics made up 22% of Colorado's population, and Non-Hispanic Whites made up 70%.
 Spoken English in Colorado has many Spanish idioms.

 Colorado also has some large African-American communities located in Denver, in the neighborhoods of Montbello, Five Points, Whittier, and many other East Denver areas.
-The state has sizable numbers of Asian-Americans of Mongolian, Chinese, Filipino, Korean, Southeast Asian, and Japanese descent.
-The highest population of Asian Americans can be found on the south and southeast side of Denver, as well as some on Denver's southwest side.
-The Denver metropolitan area is considered more liberal and diverse than much of the state when it comes to political issues and environmental concerns.
+In the 2020 Census, 234,828 Colorado residents were identified as African American (of the total 5,773,714).
+Arapahoe, at 10.8% African American, was the only one of the state's 64 counties where African Americans make up more than 10% of the population.
+African Americans in the seven counties of Arapahoe (70,787), Denver (64,038), El Paso (43,822), Adams (17,463), Jefferson (7,356), Douglas (5,160), and Weld (4,539) make up more than 90% of all African Americans in the state.

 The population of Native Americans in the state is small.
 Native Americans are concentrated in metropolitan Denver and the southwestern corner of Colorado, where there are two Ute reservations.

 The majority of Colorado's immigrants are from Mexico, India, China, Vietnam, Korea, Germany and Canada.

 There were a total of 70,331 births in Colorado in 2006.
 (Birth rate of 14.6 per thousand.)
 In 2007, non-Hispanic Whites were involved in 59.1% of all births.
 Some 14.06% of those births involved a non-Hispanic White person and someone of a different race, most often with a couple including one Hispanic.
 A birth where at least one Hispanic person was involved counted for 43% of the births in Colorado.
 As of the 2010 census, Colorado has the seventh highest percentage of Hispanics (20.7%) in the U.S. behind New Mexico (46.3%), California (37.6%), Texas (37.6%), Arizona (29.6%), Nevada (26.5%), and Florida (22.5%).
 Per the 2000 census, the Hispanic population is estimated to be 918,899, or approximately 20% of the state's total population.
 Colorado has the 5th-largest population of Mexican-Americans, behind California, Texas, Arizona, and Illinois.
 In percentages, Colorado has the 6th-highest percentage of Mexican-Americans, behind New Mexico, California, Texas, Arizona, and Nevada.